What we know about Buffalo supermarket shooting suspect Payton Gendron

-The 18-year-old man who allegedly shot and killed 10 people in Buffalo, New York, on Saturday afternoon was motivated by hate, authorities said, targeting a supermarket in the heart of a predominantly Black community.
+(CNN) -- The 18-year-old man who allegedly shot and killed 10 people Saturday afternoon in Buffalo, New York, was motivated by hate, authorities said, targeting a supermarket in the heart of a predominantly Black community.

+Eleven of the 13 people shot by the White suspect at the Tops Friendly Market were Black, officials said.

-"This was pure evil," Erie County Sheriff John C. Garcia said Saturday, calling the shooting a "straight up racially motivated hate crime from somebody outside of our community."
+"This was pure evil," Erie County Sheriff John Garcia said, calling the shooting a "straight-up racially motivated hate crime from somebody outside of our community."

-Payton S. Gendron of Conklin, New York, was charged with first-degree murder, Erie County District Attorney John J. Flynn said in a news release.
-He has pleaded not guilty.
+Payton S. Gendron of Conklin, New York, has been charged with first-degree murder, Erie County District Attorney John Flynn said in a Saturday news release.
+He has pleaded not guilty, and more charges are expected.

+Gendron's defense attorney told CNN on Tuesday he would not issue a statement now.

 Here's what we know about the suspect.